Red Dye Allergy Foods To Avoid 102336860

 • Keep in mind that different countries may have different regulations and labelling requirements for food additives, so it’s important to understand the general risks associated with these substances.

-Alternatives and Tips for Red Dye-Free Eating
+Natural Alternatives and Tips for Red Dye-Free Eating

 You can choose foods without Red Dye 40, such as fresh fruits and vegetables.
 You can also avoid common habits like purchasing packaged snacks and condiments that often contain artificial food colouring.
 Moreover, you can explore natural food colouring alternatives, like beet juice or turmeric, for homemade baking and cooking.